fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 });
 {% endhighlight %}

+An Observable is an interface with a `subscribe` method.
 The `subscribe` method takes an `observer` argument.
 An Observer enables the Observable to pushes new values out to the consumer.
 The Observer interface specifies three methods: `next`, `error`, and `complete`.